Colombia's ELN plans blockade to protest peace talks suspension

-The government and the National Liberation Army (ELN) have been in talks since February 2017 to end a five decade war, but President Juan Manuel Santos suspended the negotiations last week after a series of rebel attacks killed seven police over a single weekend.
+The government and the National Liberation Army (ELN) have been in talks since February 2017 to end a five decade war, but President Juan Manuel Santos suspended the negotiations last week after a series of rebel attacks killed at least seven police over one weekend.

 The blockade, unlikely to be heeded by most of the country, will begin at 6 a.m.
 (1100 GMT) on Saturday, ending at the same hour on Feb.
 13, the ELN said in a statement.
 All rebel units will comply with the order, it added.